WilliamMarchand36/Mistletoe-French-NFI/README.md

 Main findings are:
 - The spatial distribution of mistletoe depends on environmental and tree-level factors;
 - Isothermality, temperature and soil factors are key drivers of mistletoe distribution;
+- In the case of pine and fir mistletoe, species-diverse stands display lower occurrences of the parasite;
 - Trees with a high level of canopy dieback are more susceptible to mistletoe infestation;
 - Mistletoe induces growth reductions of 22-32 % in Scots pine and Silver fir.